libktx/ktx/assets-async/README.md

 *Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle loading errors.
 Provides a clean way to handle exceptions thrown by each asset separately. | **Via listener.** One can register a global error handling listener that will be notified if a loading exception is thrown.
 Flow of the application is undisturbed, which makes it difficult to handle exceptions of specific assets.
 *File name collisions* | **Multiple assets of different types can be loaded from same path.** For example, you can load both a `Texture` and a `Pixmap` from the same PNG file. | **File paths act as unique identifiers.** `AssetManager` cannot store multiple assets with the same path, even if they have different types.
 *Progress tracking* | **Limited.** Since `AssetStorage` does not force the users to schedule loading of all assets up front, it does not know the exact percent of the loaded assets.
 Progress must be tracked externally. | **Supported.** Since all loaded assets have to be scheduled up front, `AssetManager` can track total loading progress.
-*Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?)_ rather than callbacks, which might prove tedious during loading phase.
-Event listeners or callbacks are not supported.
+*Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?),_ which might prove tedious during loading phase.
+Loading callbacks are available, but have obscure API and still require constant updating of the manager.

 #### Usage comparison